Sabby Lewis papers, 1930s-2005

 Biographical Note

-Jazz pianist and bandleader William Sebastian “Sabby” Lewis (1914-1994) was born in Middleburg, N.C. and grew up in Philadelphia.
-Lewis studied piano from the age of five and as a youth played for rent-raising parties and in small dance groups.
-Lewis’ family moved to Boston in 1932 following his high school graduation; Lewis took courses for a year at New England Conservatory but primarily focused on gigging.
-After a short stint with Tasker Crosson’s Ten Statesmen’s Band in 1934, Lewis organized the Sabby Lewis Band in 1936.
+Jazz pianist, arranger, and bandleader William Sebastian “Sabby” Lewis (1914-1994) was born in Middleburg, North Carolina, and grew up in Philadelphia, Pennsylvania.
+Lewis began piano lessons at age seven; as a youth, he played for rent-raising parties and in small dance groups.
+Lewis’s family moved to Boston in 1932 following his high school graduation; he took courses for a year at New England Conservatory but primarily focused on gigging.
+After a short stint with Tasker Crosson’s Ten Statesmen’s Band in 1934, Lewis organized his own seven-piece Sabby Lewis Band in 1936.
+Original members included Cliff Turner (alto, clarinet); Boston Conservatory alumni Clarence “Tex” Thomas (trumpet) and Jerry Heffron (tenor, clarinet); George Wellington (bass), Clarence Terry (drums), Marie Hawkins (vocals), and Lewis (piano).

-In 1942, the Lewis band won a listener contest sponsored by the F. W. Fitch Company, to appear regularly on NBC's The Fitch Bandwagon.
-Lewis advertised his band as the Fitch Band Wagon Orchestra thereafter.
-The band alternated engagements at Boston and New York City nightclubs and ballrooms throughout the forties, including Club Zanzibar, Kelly’s Stables, Club Tondalayo, Club Ebony, Club Baron, and the Apollo in NYC, and Wally’s, the Down Beat Club, the Hi-Hat, and the Show Boat in Boston.
-Lewis led recording sessions for Continental, Crystal Tone, and Mercury in the post-war years and for a short time owned the Sabby Lewis Restaurant at 422 Massachusetts Avenue.
+Following a New York City debut opposite Nat King Cole and his Original Trio at Kelly’s Stables in February 1942, Lewis’s band won a listener contest sponsored by the F. W. Fitch Company to appear regularly on NBC's The Fitch Bandwagon.
+The July 12 broadcast from the Statler Hotel in Boston garnered the band national reach.
+The band alternated engagements at Boston and New York City nightclubs and ballrooms throughout the 1940s.
+Venues included Kelly’s Stables, Club Zanzibar, Club Tondalayo, Club Ebony, Club Baron, the Savoy Ballroom, and the Apollo in New York City, and Wally’s Paradise, the Savoy Café, the Down Beat Club, the Hi-Hat, and the Show Boat in Boston.
+The band also toured across New England and booked many theater engagements as a twelve-piece band in several major cities.
+Lewis led recording sessions for Continental, Crystal Tone, and Mercury in the post-war years and from 1947-1948 operated the Sabby Lewis Restaurant at 422 Massachusetts Avenue.

-In December 1949, all members of Lewis’ band quit due to financial difficulties.
+In December 1949, all members of Lewis's band quit due to financial difficulties.
 Lewis built a new band with Alan Dawson (later replaced by Joe Gordon), Lennie Johnson, Hy Lockhart, Danny Potter, George Perry, Elwyn Fraser, and Champ Jones.
 In addition to their residency at Wally’s, the group played as the house band for Sugar Hill, Showtime, and the Jazz Box.
-After the band broke up in 1957, Lewis continued to lead small groups through the 1950s and early 60s.
-He joined WBMS as one of Boston’s earliest Black disc jockeys from 1952 to 1957, and also worked solo playing intermission piano in Boston lounges.
+He joined WBMS (later WILD) as one of Boston’s earliest Black disc jockeys from 1952 to 1957, and also worked solo playing intermission piano in Boston lounges.
+After his band broke up in 1957, Lewis continued to lead small groups through the 1950s and early 60s.

 Language of Materials